A robust bootstrap change point test for high-dimensional location parameter: Theoretical properties

-Condition (B1) is a natural requirement for the kernel since the within-sample noise cancellation by $h$ should be invariant under data translation in the location-shift model (\ref{eqn:location_shift_model}).
-Conditions (B2) and (B3) are in parallel with Conditions (A2) and (A3) in the sense that they quantify the moment and tail behaviors of the centered version of the kernel $h$ (w.r.t.\ the distribution $F$).
-In particular, Conditions (B2) and (B3) separate the location-shift signal from the mean-zero noise, and if $\theta = 0$, then Conditions (B2) and (B3) reduce Conditions (A2) and (A3).
+Next, we analyze the power of the proposed testing under $H_1$ in terms of the change point signal $\theta_h = \E[h(X,X'+\theta)]$ and its location $m$.
+In our $U$-statistic framework, the test implicitly depends on $\theta$ through $\theta_h$, which the signal strength characterization will relate to.
+As we have discussed earlier, the signal magnitudes between $\theta$ and $\theta_{h}$ can be preserved for the robust sign kernel.
+Under $H_{1}$, we assume the following conditions. \begin{itemize}[leftmargin=2cm] \item[(B1)] $h$ is \emph{shift-invariant}: $h(x+c, y+c) = h(x,y)$. \item[(B2)] $\E |h_{j}(X, X'+\theta) - \E[h_{j}(X, X'+\theta)] |^{2+\ell} \le D_n^\ell$ for all $j = 1, \cdots, d$ and $\ell =1,2$. \item[(B3)] $|| h_{j}(X, X'+\theta) - \E[h_{j}(X, X'+\theta)] ||_{\psi_{1}} \le D_{n}$ for all $j = 1, \cdots, d$. \end{itemize} Condition (B1) is a natural requirement since the within-sample noise cancellation by $h$ should be invariant under data translation in the location-shift model (\ref{eqn:location_shift_model}).
+Conditions (B2) and (B3) are in parallel with Condition (A2) and (A3) in the sense that they quantify the moment and tail behaviors of the centered version of the kernel $h$ (w.r.t.\ the distribution $F$).
+In particular, Conditions (B2) and (B3) separate the location-shift signal from the mean-zero noise, and if $\theta = 0$, Conditions (B2) and (B3) reduce to Conditions (A2) and (A3).
 Our next theorem characterizes the minimal signal strength for detecting the change point under the alternative hypothesis $H_{1}$.

 \begin{thm}[Power of bootstrap test under $H_1$] Suppose $H_1$ is true and (B1)-(B3) hold in addition to (A1)-(A3).
 Let $\zeta \in (0, e^{-1})$ such that $\log(1/\zeta) \le K \log(nd)$ for some constant $K>0$.
-Suppose $(m \wedge (n-m)) \ge K' \log^{5/2} (nd) $ for some large enough $K'>0$.
+Suppose $m \wedge (n-m) \ge K' \log^{5/2} (nd) $ for some large enough $K'>0$.
 If